Opening Date Announced for Brampton's New Connection to the Subway

 Currently, you could take a GO bus to Union or Yorkdale from Shoppers World, you could hop on a GO train to Union from Bramalea or Mount Pleasant, or you could hop on the 501 to York and take the TTC to Downsview - an abundance of options do exist to get you from Brampton onto the subway line.

-Taking Brampton’s own 501 Zum Queen to Vaughan Metropolitan Centre will be a much easier, quicker, hopefully cheaper, one-bus solution to getting on the subway.
+Taking Brampton’s own 501 Zum Queen to Vaughan Metropolitan Centre will be a cheaper, one-bus solution to getting on the subway — in total, riders will save about $5.40 one-way if they’re using a PRESTO card (cost to take Brampton Transit to get on the subway line is $2.95 vs. cost to take the GO from downtown Brampton to Union station is $8.35).
 Not to mention, none of those current options involve a direct connection between Brampton Transit and the subway line.

-Vaughan Metropolitan Centre will be at the tip of the subway line, with stops at Highway 407, Pioneer Village, York University, Finch West, Downsview Park, and finally, Sheppard West (currently Downsview station).
+Vaughan Metropolitan Centre will be at the tip of the subway line, with six stops in total, at Highway 407, Pioneer Village, York University, Finch West, Downsview, and finally connect to the existing Sheppard West.

-How do you feel about the new subway connection?
+What do you think of the new subway connection?

 - CAUGHT ON VIDEO: Street race results in car crashing into Brampton home